Revel in Traditional Culture and Nature! Three-Day Itineraries in Himeji

 There are also several other places to see like Okuhida Onsenkyo, a hot spring area scattered with five hot springs in the mountains, and Hida Furukawa, a town that was the model for the popular animated film “Your Name.”
 The area is easily accessed from Kanazawa in Ishikawa Prefecture, another popular sightseeing area.

-If you’ll be traveling around Shirakawa-go, Hida-Takayama, Kanazawa, or the Toyama area, then it would be beneficial to use the Takayama-Hokuriku Area Tourist Pass.
+If you’ll be traveling around Shirakawa-go, Hida-Takayama, Kanazawa, or the Toyama area, then use the JR Takayama-Hokuriku Area Tourist Pass (5 days) to save on transportation costs.

 Shirakawa-go